Definition of Adoption Law

 Terms to Know

-- Foster parent - An adult who acts as a parent or guardian without legally adopting the child
+- Foster parent - An adult who acts as a parent or guardian without adopting the child.

-- Termination of parental rights - A legal process that permanently terminates a parent's rights and obligations to care for their child
+- Termination of parental rights - A legal process that ends a parent's rights and obligations.

-For more definitions of related legal terms, visit the Glossary of Adoption Terms or the FindLaw Legal Dictionary.
+For more definitions of related legal terms, visit the Glossary of Adoption Terms.

-If you are facing a legal issue related to adoption, contact an adoption lawyer immediately to explore your legal options and to make sure your rights are protected.
+If you are facing a legal issue related to adoption, contact an adoption lawyer.
+They can help you understand your legal options and protect your rights.